Desert Four O’Clock

 - Is Desert Four O’Clock good for the Colorado Front Range?

-- Yes.
-Desert Four O’Clock is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Desert Four O’Clock is a well-suited perennial for Colorado's Front Range.

 - How big does Desert Four O’Clock get?